 The BCWA obtains stream flow data at multiple stations throughout the watershed.
 Manual flows were measured with most watershed-sampling events.
 For watershed sites, manual flows are measured at up to 17 sites during the May to November timeframe.
 Year-round flows are measured at the P1 sites.
-The Association installed stream staff gages were destroyed by the September 2013 flood and they have not been replaced.
 The Association also conducts tributary stream flow studies.